jwdym/disaster-tweet-nlp/README.md

 Kaggle competition to process and classify tweets as disaster tweets or not

 ## Contents
-`Processing Disasters with Tweets.ipynb `
+- `Processing Disasters with Tweets.ipynb`
-- Notebook containing code used to parse tweet data and build models to predict if a tweet is a disaster or not `contractions.json`
+-- Notebook containing code used to parse tweet data and build models to predict if a tweet is a disaster or not `contractions.json`
 - json file containing a contraction dictionary for expanding contraction words `slang.json`